mercredi 29 octobre 2008

 Téléchargez le PDF

-Marc Bestué / Anthony Franklin / Yutaka Kato / Matti Kallioinen / Hung Keung / Kugelmugel / Philip Metten / Mobile Institute / Charlotte Moth / Olivier Pasqual / Frédéric Platéus / Radio Free Robot / Kilian Ruthemann / David Vives / Zheng Yunhan.
+Les artistes: Marc Bestué / Anthony Franklin / Yutaka Kato / Matti Kallioinen / Hung Keung / Kugelmugel / Philip Metten / Mobile Institute / Charlotte Moth / Olivier Pasqual / Frédéric Platéus / Radio Free Robot / Kilian Ruthemann / David Vives / Zheng Yunhan.

 Les rédacteurs: Isabelle Alfonsi / Devrim Bayar /Florent Delval / Pauline Doutreluingne / Benoît Platéus / Alan Quireyns / Christophe Salet / Anne-Claire Schmitz / Aaron Schuster / David de Tscharner.